 Golubac Fortress

 After leaving Belgrade, we suggest driving along the scenic gorges of the Danube and visiting Golubac Fortress.
-It was built in the 14th century, and this medieval fortress consists of a palace and nine towers.
+This medieval fortress, built in the 14th century, consists of a palace and nine towers.

 There are various ticket prices depending on how much of the fortress you want to explore.
 Visiting the towers does need a good level of fitness as the stairs are steep and narrow.

-Its scenic location, on the edge of the Danube and surrounded by the Djerdap National Park, makes for some stunning views.
+Its scenic location, on the edge of the Danube and surrounded by the Djerdap National Park, offers stunning views.

 Djerdap National Park